echo-air-model/echo-air-model.github.io/index.md

 This website serves as the living documentation for the ECHO-AIR model.
 The navigation pane on the left will help you navigate through Getting Started, Running the Code, Technical Code Details, and any other additional supporting information.

+Currently, the model is configured and validated for California ISRM calculations.
+In the near future, I will validate it on the national ISRM as well.

 ----
 ## References
 [^1]: [Tessum CW, Hill JD, Marshall JD (2017) InMAP: A model for air pollution interventions.
 PLOS ONE 12(4)](https://doi.org/10.1371/journal.pone.0176131).